JayBhatia441/ScriptChain-task/README.md

 - **MySQL Database Connection:** Connects to a local MySQL database

 - **Email Configuration:** Utilizes the Nodemailer library to set up email configuration using the Mailgun service for sending confirmation emails.
+I have sent emails to some random temporary email adresses which i geberated using TempMail

 - **Form Submission Endpoint (`/submit`):** Handles POST requests for form submissions.
 Checks if the provided email already exists in the database.
 If not, it inserts the username and email into the database, sends a confirmation email, and responds with a success message.
 If the email already exists, it returns an error.